BigPolarBear1/Factorization_new/README.md

 Im telling you this.
 I rather go down fighting, then die this slow death.

 Not like all of it will matter soon... nobody believes in my work.
 But its just a matter of time.
 Fucking morrons could have had it all had they just shown some fucking respect.
 The fuck do I care.
 The moment I succeed, I will get 10000 job offers from countries like China, and I know where I'll want to be, and its not in this European shithole.

+Seriously man.
+I dont know if I can just go to China to meet a stranger... but arrange for me a visa or passport, or invite to the embassy, so I know its for real and not some internet stranger who could be a troll... and I'll go, I'll leave today if I must.
+I'll go to China, I'll go to Russia...
+I don't care.. what is here for me in the west?
+An entire career of being treated like shit and getting nowhere despite everything I have achieved.
+Want to hack msft windows?
+I'll fucking show you how to do it.
+I fucking despise the west so much.